SohhamSeal/Dataset-Preprocessing-and-Visualization-using-Python-and-Neo4J/Data/README.md

-# How is the data obtaineds?
+# How is the data obtained?